I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 Trump's president, right?

-There's a story today, the State Department, is what it says.
+The State Department is what it says.

 The State Department is ushering in hundreds of refugees.

-How in the hell can that happen?
+How the hell can that happen?

 And they are there to do exactly what these judges are doing.

-Now here is the federal statute.
+Now, here is the federal statute.

-Just gonna read it one more time.
+Just going to read it one more time.

-I know you've heard this, but I'm gonna read it one more time.
+I know you've heard this, but I'm going to read it one more time because this is why I'm so livid.

 Suspension of entry or imposition of restrictions by the president.

-Capital A, E, he may by proclamation, meaning just by saying so, and for such period as he, meaning he alone shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants,
+capital A, E, he may by proclamation, meaning just by saying so, and for such period as he, meaning he alone shall deem necessary, suspend the entry of all aliens or any class of aliens as immigrants or non-immigrants,

 or impose on the entry of aliens any restrictions he may deem to be appropriate.